crisperdue/prooftoys-site/content/real-number-facts.md

 <div id=proofDisplay style="margin-bottom: 1em"></div>

+## Proof playground

+Here is a proof builder tool you can use to try replicating some of the proofs above, or otherwise playing around with the real numbers.

+{{% divstyle style="margin-top: 1.5em" %}}
+<div class=proof-editor></div>
+{{% /divstyle %}}

+## The real number axioms

+The axioms for the real numbers here are as stated in the book "Analysis with an Introduction to Proof" by Steven R. Lay.

-## Definitions
+### Definitions

-All of the facts about real numbers rely on these constant definitions.
+All of the facts about real numbers rely on these definitions.

 {{% preblock %}}
 `isAddIdentity x == R x & forall {y.
 R y => y + x = y}`